Dannyrobb/AWS-CPU-Usage-Monitor/README.md

 - **TypeScript**: The project uses TypeScript for type safety and better development experience.

 ## Deployment

+The app is deployed here https://aws-client-xi.vercel.app/ , please allow a minute for the back-end server to wake up after making your first request.
+After that the app will run smoothly!

 Deploy the frontend and backend applications separately, or as a unified solution, depending on your infrastructure.